-A Smarter Way – Organic Food Derived Minerals the Brain and Body Crave
+A Smarter Way – Food-Derived Minerals the Brain and Body Crave

 Smarter Multi – Important Part of a Healthy Daily Routine

 Smarter Multi ensures you get the exact right amount of each vitamin and mineral daily.
-Smarter Multi delivers all your daily essential nutrients in the most bioavailable form possible - not a rock-hard compressed tablet, but vitamins that come in a veggie softgel with a digestive-friendly ginger oil base, and minerals that come in an easy to digest and absorb fine, loose-pack powder.
+Smarter Multi delivers all your daily essential nutrients in a bioavailable form - not a rock-hard compressed tablet, but vitamins that come in a veggie softgel, and minerals that come in an easy to digest and absorb fine, loose-pack powder.